 Future Vision of Ebb and Flow

 The structure and expectations of the current traditional education system make it nearly impossible for teachers to equip students with the knowledge, skills, and motivation to be prepared for and continue to adapt to new ideas for new business opportunities.
 However, across the country, teachers, schools, and districts the are aware of the need for change and therefore are constantly restructuring and hoping for different outcomes.
-Ebb and Flow Education Experience will be renamed, Ebb and Flow Entrepreneurial and Leadership Institute LTD (EAFEALI).
+Ebb and Flow Education Experience will be renamed, Ebb and Flow Entrepreneurial and Leadership Institute, PLLC (EAFEALI).
 EAFEALI will rise to meet the demands as we recognize that this is unacceptable that this instability continues as a reality and we have initiated fundamental shifts in our practice by personalizing instruction for each student depending on their chosen career path.
 Personalized learning requires a different learning design than what exists in most traditional classrooms.

 There are significant challenges we will face as we address the issues of :